-Most Trojans aim to take control of your computer and steal your sensitive data, while acting as a gateway to allow even more malware to infiltrate.
-So how do you quickly spot the telltale signs of a Trojan infection before it’s too late, while defending your PC and devices against these malicious attacks?
+Most Trojans aim to take control of your computer and steal your sensitive data while acting as a gateway to allow even more malware to infiltrate.
+So how do you quickly spot the telltale signs of a Trojan infection before it’s too late while defending your PC and devices against these malicious attacks?

 We’ll show you.

-What do Trojans do?
+What Do Trojans Do?

-In a nutshell, each Trojan Horse is created with a specific job in mind, including any of the following:
+In a nutshell, each Trojan is created with a specific job in mind, including any of the following:

-- Intercepting passwords and personal details to gain access to your accounts
+- Intercepting passwords and personal details

 - Stealing bank details and credit card information

-- Gaining control of your computer network and corrupting/deleting files
+- Gaining control of your computer

 Types of Trojan Horses